Updated June 21, 2022

 Asking for a living wage when a job offer you were very excited about falls short of what you were expecting doesn’t have to be as intimidating as you think.
 In fact, if you prepare well, you might get what you deserve, which is a salary that allows you to make a decent living for yourself and your family.

 What do you think of this topic?
+Have you considered asking your employer for a living wage?
 If you have any questions, feel free to reach out to us.
 We’re here to help!

 We'll keep you updated on all new application updates and features!